cyrillef/webhooks-properties/docs/properties.md

 * urn {string} - The Base64 (URL Safe) encoded design URN.

+* guid {string, optional} - Unique model view ID.
+Call [GET :urn/metadata](https://forge.autodesk.com/en/docs/model-derivative/v2/reference/http/urn-metadata-GET) to get the ID. guid can be safely ignored on this endpoint, unless your model does not use a common property DB.

 ### Query String Parameters

 * region {string, optional} - Model Derivative proxy Region.
 Possible values: US, EMEA.
 By default, it is set to US, and unless you are using a BIM360 EMEA Hub, it is recommended to leave it to US.